FasterXML/jackson-module-kotlin/README.md

 ```

 All inferred types for the extension functions carry in full generic information (reified generics).
-Therefore using `readValue()` extension without the `Class` parameter will reify the type and automatically create a `TypeReference` for Jackson.
+Therefore, using `readValue()` extension without the `Class` parameter will reify the type and automatically create a `TypeReference` for Jackson.

 # Annotations